pconenna/maskshop/README.md

-mask shop is the tentative name for my winter 2021 IT 231 project
+This is a project for my IT 213 class from DePaul.
+This is an ecommcerce stroe written in Node JS using EJS templates.
+The site connects to a SQL database.